Where are they now? The XIs from Man Utd 4-3 Man City in 2009

 The 38-year-old then spent a year at Reading but retired at the end of last season, and he is now part of the Championship outfit’s coaching staff.

-We spoke to Manchester City left-back Michael Ball in 2017, who explained that they targeted Rio Ferdinand that afternoon: “Stephen Ireland had that way that he could always read the passes from Rio Ferdinand; he was quick across the floor, he could read and intercept, and that’s where we kept catching them off-guard a little bit.”
+We spoke to Manchester City left-back Michael Ball, who said City targeted Rio Ferdinand that afternoon: “Stephen Ireland had that way that he could always read the passes from Rio Ferdinand; he was quick across the floor, he could read and intercept, and that’s where we kept catching them off-guard a little bit.”

 The England international enduring a difficult game, but more often than not he still had the last laugh against City, and he can now be found as a pundit on BT Sport after hanging up his boots following an unsuccessful spell at QPR.